ASFHyP3/hyp3/README.md

 </details>

 <details>
-<summary>JPL and EDC: Request and upload deployment specific SSL certificate</summary>
+<summary>JPL and EDC UAT/prod: Request and upload deployment specific SSL certificate</summary>
 <br />

 Submit a Platform request in ASF JIRA for a new certificate, including the domain name